Achilles Tendonitis Treatment near Walkerville

 - Extracorporeal Shockwave Therapy

-You can book an appointment near Walkerville at SA Running Injury Clinic online or over the phone.
-Please note we have two clinics.
+To schedule an appointment near Walkerville, contact SA Running Injury Clinic online or via phone.
+Remember, we operate two clinics.

 Call SA Running Injury Clinic, North Adelaide : 8239 1022